Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup
 1. The user taps their NFC device(s) on their phone
-2. The NFC serial number hashed is transmitted through extrinsic to the extended_recovery pallet
+2. The NFC serial number's hash(s) is transmitted to the extended_recovery pallet
 3. The serial number hashed is stored
 > Later encrypted with an associated AES key on L1
 4. Create an item account id associated to the serial number/tag